intel/intel-extension-for-pytorch/docs/design_doc/cpu/isa_dyndisp.md

 ## Select ISA level manually.

 By default, IPEX dispatches to the kernels with the maximum ISA level supported by the underlying CPU hardware.
 This ISA level can be overridden by the environment variable `ATEN_CPU_CAPABILITY` (same environment variable as PyTorch).
-The available values are {`avx2`, `avx512`, `avx512_vnni`, `avx512_bf16`, `amx`}.
+The available values are {`avx2`, `avx512`, `avx512_vnni`, `avx512_bf16`, `amx`, `avx512_fp16`}.
 The effective ISA level would be the minimal level between `ATEN_CPU_CAPABILITY` and the maximum level supported by the hardware.
 ### Example:
 ```bash
 $ python -c 'import intel_extension_for_pytorch._C as core;print(core._get_current_isa_level())'